 But company managers and entrepreneurs move on.
 They do not lose focus in this new reality and thus become aware of things they have not had the time to ponder upon, previously:

-- In times of crises you easily identify non-performers and you are more willing to take drastic actions.
+- In times of crisis you easily identify non-performers and you are more willing to take drastic actions.
 Your tolerance threshold as owner or manager of the company has reached level zero.
 If before the crisis assessing performance and covering different development stages were the norm, today you have no time for that.

 - You start to see people for what they really are.
 Without too much impression management put into practice, people whose thoughts, opinions and actions are aligned.
 You may have pleasant surprises but unpleasant ones too.